 (k) Testing for hepatitis B. An agency must conduct routine testing of home dialysis clients and agency employees to ensure detection of hepatitis B in employees and clients.

-(1) An agency must offer hepatitis B vaccination to previously unvaccinated, susceptible new staff members in accordance with 29 Code of Federal Regulations, §1910.1030(f)(1) - (2) (Bloodborne Pathogens).
+(1) An agency must offer hepatitis B vaccination to previously unvaccinated, susceptible new staff members in accordance with 29 CFR §1910.1030(f)(1) - (2) (Bloodborne Pathogens).

 (A) Staff vaccination records must be maintained in each staff member's personnel file.